-A member of the CSSW Social Enterprise Administration faculty; he teaches across social work disciplines with courses in management, leadership, clinical practice, and evaluation.
-As an Adjunct Assistant Professor, he has taught Research Methods in the Graduate School of Social Work at New York University for the past 28 years.
-He has also taught courses on topics such as Differential Treatment Interventions, Linking Practice and Policy, Transference and Counter-Transference, and Assessment and Treatment Planning.
+As a member of the CSSW Social Enterprise Administration faculty, Dr. Greenberg teaches across social work disciplines with courses in management, leadership, clinical practice, and evaluation.
+As an adjunct associate professor, he has taught Research Methods in the Graduate School of Social Work at New York University for the past 28 years.
+He has also taught courses on topics including Differential Treatment Interventions, Linking Practice and Policy, Transference and Counter-Transference, and Assessment and Treatment Planning.

 Dr. Greenberg holds a BA from the State University of New York at Buffalo, an MSW from New York University, a PhD from the Columbia School of Social Work, and a certificate from the Institute for Not-for-Profit Management Executive Leadership Program of the Columbia School of Business.